trucngo100/data-analyst-portfolio-projects/ibm_human_resources/hr-readme.md

 - Education: Turnover is spread relatively evenly across education levels, suggesting that higher education does not necessarily insulate an employee from leaving if the pay is low.

 3. Structural/Career Progression Issues
-- The bottom-right charts ("Defining factors for High Income") reveal why the lower-income group might be frustrated:

-- Seniority-Based Pay: There is a strong positive correlation between Total Working Years and Monthly Income.

-- Interpretation: If income is strictly tied to tenure (time served) rather than performance, high-performing young talent in the $1k–$4k bracket may feel they cannot advance their salary fast enough, prompting them to leave for better offers elsewhere.
+- If income is strictly tied to tenure (time served) rather than performance, high-performing young talent in the $1k–$4k bracket may feel they cannot advance their salary fast enough, prompting them to leave for better offers elsewhere.

-4. Departmental Hotspots
+4. Department Deep Dive
-- Job Roles: Sales Executives, Research Scientists, and Laboratory Technicians have the highest volume of attrition.
+- Job Roles: Sales Executives, Research Scientists, and Laboratory Technicians saw the highest number of people leaving.

 - Department: The R&D department has the highest volume of turnover, though this is likely because they also have the highest headcount.